xbili/xbili.github.io/_posts/2014-09-28-higher-order-functions.md

 This is my first technical post, in fact my first post in this blog.
 I reserve this place for CS related things only.

 Seniors often talk about 'leveling up' as developers, or as Computer Scientists.
-That's what just happened to me, I leveled up slightly.
+That's what just happened to me, I leveled up slightly. <!---excerpt-break-->
 I understood higher order functions more than I ever did, and such an accomplishment is worth noting down.
 Here's what I learnt:

 > **Higher order functions are really just what changes the 'x' in our mathematical f(x) functions.**